Home Compare GEHC vs MF.PA

 GE HealthCare Technologies vs Wendel: Which Stock Looks Stronger in 2026?

-GE HealthCare Technologies holds the cleaner structural position, with the lead spread across profitability and valuation.
-Wendel does not offset that deficit through any equally strong structural edge elsewhere.
+GE HealthCare Technologies holds the cleaner structural position, with profitability as the main driver and growth adding further support.
+Wendel still has the edge on growth, which keeps the comparison from looking entirely one-sided.
 The market setup is currently leaning toward Wendel, which does not confirm the structural lead.
 That leaves a split case: the structural lead stays with GE HealthCare Technologies, but the market is not currently confirming it.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (GEHC: Nasdaq 100, MF.PA: STOXX 600).
+Peer scores are normalised within each company's primary universe (GEHC: Russell 1000, MF.PA: STOXX 600).

 Trajectory Similarity